jaaasl/KDE-plasma-customization/README.md

 or log out and log back in to your Wayland session so the compositor autostart picks it up.

-# wallpaper
+## wallpaper

 Contains the wallpaper used with this setup.

 To use:

  1. Copy the image(s) to a convenient location (e.g. ~/Pictures/wallpapers).
  2. In KDE Plasma:
-      -Right-click on desktop → Configure Desktop and Wallpaper… -Select Image and browse to the wallpaper from this repo.
+      - Right-click on desktop → Configure Desktop and Wallpaper…
+      - Select Image and browse to the wallpaper from this repo.

 # Customization Tips

-  -Treat these configs as a starting point:
+  - Treat these configs as a starting point:
-        -Edit colors, fonts, spacing in style.css for Waybar.
+        - Edit colors, fonts, spacing in style.css for Waybar.
-        -Update modules and commands in config for Waybar.
+        - Update modules and commands in config for Waybar.
-        -Adjust fastfetch logo, colors, and displayed fields in its config.
+        - Adjust fastfetch logo, colors, and displayed fields in its config.
-  -Keep a backup of your own configs before overwriting them.
+  - Keep a backup of your own configs before overwriting them.
-  -Use Git to version-control your own tweaks.
+  - Use Git to version-control your own tweaks.

 # License

 This is a personal configuration repo.
 If you publish a fork or heavily based setup, a small credit link back to this repo is appreciated.